 Council Member Ross Chun

-Ross Chun served Aliso Viejo as Mayor in 2019 and Mayor Pro Tem in 2018.
+Ross Chun was selected by his colleagues to serve as Mayor for 2022 and 2019 and as Mayor Pro Tem in 2018 and 2021.

 An Aliso Viejo resident for nearly two decades, Ross chose this beautiful city to call home because of its fine schools, diverse recreational activities, and attractive business opportunities.
 Ross and his family have always been active in the community, local schools, and in city events, enjoying all that Aliso Viejo has to offer.